farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 <img src="images/build_success.PNG" width="2560" height="340">

-## Move generated folder from container back to Windoes folder
+## Move generated folder from container back to Windows folder

 At the second Powershell window where we can execute windows commands copy, paste and run